 HALF-WAY-TREE, in Saint Andrew, was originally Half-Way-Tree Pen, owned by the Hotchkyn family for 130 years.
 It is claimed that Half-Way-Tree was named for a cotton tree which was at the junction of four roads.
-The tree is said to have existed there from before the conquest of the island (1655) and until 1866 it was halfway between two places: Greenwich, a British soldier base at the harbor, and Stony Hill, where the barracks were located.
+The tree is said to have existed there from before the conquest of the island (1655).
+Until 1866, the tree was halfway between two places: Greenwich, a British soldier base at the harbor, and Stony Hill, where the barracks were located.
 The soldiers always rested at this spot before proceeding to the barracks.
 There are written references to Half-Way-Tree going back to 1696.

 HARDWAR GAP, in the Blue Mountains of Saint Andrew, is sometimes erroneously spelled "Hardware."
 It is named for John Hardwar, Auditor General of Jamaica in 1782, who owned the land.

 HARRY WATCH, in Manchester, is (according to legend) named after a property watchman.